 It is the company secretary that normally arranges board meetings.
 This includes composing the agenda, issuing supporting papers and notices and producing the minutes of all meetings.
 They ensure observance of any regulatory requirements surrounding the conduct of board meetings, including annual general meetings (AGMs).
 Inform Direct can greatly assist with this role, providing over 400 template board minutes, resolutions and company letters that cover an enormous range of company secretarial transactions, such as our free template first board meeting minutes.

-4 Advising Companies House of changes to company details
+5 Informing Companies House of changes to company ownership and control

 Companies House must be advised of material changes.
 This includes changes to the company’s share capital, officer appointments and resignations, alteration of director or company addresses, or modifications made to the articles of association.